shayanfalla/github.fetcher/README.md

 # Github User Fetcher

-A simple software that allows the user to fetch GitHub users and then save them as favourites.
+A simple software that allows the user to fetch GitHub users and save them as favourites if wished.

 ## Before running